 I called after another 5 business days (Call #4), maintaining a calm tone but firmly informing the next agent about my history with this issue and that I was very frustrated at this point.
 Again, he reviewed the past ticket and could not understand why the interest had no been processed into my account.
 I told him I wanted the matter resolved during this phone call or Barclays would be at risk losing my business over my experience with their customer service.
 He did seem to work on getting a supervisor to handle my issue ASAP during the call, but after 40 minutes of being on this phone call with him, he finally said "Sir, my supervisor says that the issue is being held up with Barclays Banking (???), so we will have to call you back before close of business today at 8 pm."
 I asked him if he remembered and understood what I said before about wanting this issue resolved on this phone call - he replied that he appreciated my patience and definitely understood - no one called back and no interest money appeared in my account, so I wrote this review to inform others.

-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of September 30, 2013 Barclays had $133.22 million in non-current loans and owned real-estate with $3.15 billion in equity and loan loss allowances on hand to cover it.
-This gives Barclays a Texas Ratio of 4.22% which is excellent.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
+As of March 31, 2014 Barclays had $159.56 million in non-current loans and owned real-estate with $3.31 billion in equity and loan loss allowances on hand to cover it.
+This gives Barclays a Texas Ratio of 4.81% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Barclays decreased slightly from 5.28% as of September 30, 2012 to 4.22% as of September 30, 2013, resulting in a positive change of 19.99%.This indicates that the balance sheet and financial strength for Barclays has improved slightly in recent periods.
+The Texas Ratio for Barclays experienced no significant changes from 5.30% as of March 31, 2013 to 4.81% as of March 31, 2014, resulting in a positive change of 9.12%.This indicates that the balance sheet and financial strength for Barclays has had no significant changes in recent periods.

 |FDIC Certificate #||57203|